falense/b2_fuse/README.md

 ### Version: 1.0

-#### Warning this software is BETA.
-It may destroy your bucket, you have been warned.
+#### Warning this software may contain bugs, be careful of using it with important data.

 ### Basic setup: